Hodapp87/OpenNI2_Wrapper/README.md

 OpenNI2_Wrapper
 ===============

 This - so far - is a C interface to the OpenNI2 libraries (also on github as https://github.com/OpenNI/OpenNI2).
-It targets versions 2.1 and 2.2; the interface on 2.0 seems to differ.
+It targets versions 2.1.
 This should also be usable via clean C as well (i.e. if you are building C code with a C++ compiler).

 Usage & documentation notes:
 * openni2_wrapper.h contains all function prototypes of interest.